clarity-h2020/scenario-analysis/README.md

 ### Build Process

-The application can be built with `grunt build`, however this is not needed as mentioned avove.
+The application can be built with `grunt build`, however this is not needed as mentioned above.

 ### Deployment on CSIS